braga-gustavo/Java_Basics/README.md

 # Basic Java Review 📚
 This repository contains review codes about Basic Java.
-It is intended to help those who are learning Java and wish to review the basic concepts.
+It is intended to help those who are learning Java and wish to review the basic concepts with some examples

 ## Content 📖
 The repository includes reviews on the following topics: